 - Solution Selection: Often industrial companies view Digital Transformation upside down, starting with solution selection, which then drives all other portions of the framework, rather than vice versus.
 Again, with solution selection, it is important to put the activities within the context of the broader initiatives.
 Solution Selection is never successful in a vacuum, and when it is done in such a fashion, change management becomes an insurmountable challenge and adoption wains.
 For success, build an effective solution selection process that is quantitative to eliminate bias and a team that incorporates all relevant portions of the organization, including: IT, OT, and cross-functional business leaders.

 By using a structured framework that connects initiatives and roles across all levels of the organization, industrial companies will be much better positioned to capture the full value of DX and IIoT.

-Access the NEW IIoT ebook to provide manufacturers with a roadmap for establishing a Digital Transformation framework for their manufacturing system architecture to capture and effectively manage the onslaught of Big Data captured from non-traditional sources that delivers unprecedented insights, and will quickly deliver the value to expand a pilot project across the plant and beyond.
+Access the IIoT ebook to provide manufacturers with a roadmap for establishing a Digital Transformation framework for their manufacturing system architecture to capture and effectively manage the onslaught of Big Data captured from non-traditional sources that delivers unprecedented insights, and will quickly deliver the value to expand a pilot project across the plant and beyond.